potterLim/programming-studio/README.md

 # [ECE20025] Programming Studio (Spring 2025) at HGU

 Welcome to the **ProgrammingStudio** repository for **[ECE20025] Programming Studio** at Handong Global University(HGU) in Spring 2025.
-This repository contains weekly assignments, lab exercises, and supplementary materials for the semester.
-Although the course includes a brief refresher on C, its primary focus is on **Java**, **Data Structures with C++**, **version control**, and **IDEs**.
+This repository provides weekly assignments, lab exercises, and supplementary materials.
+Although we will briefly review C, most of the work in this course focuses on **practical applications** of concepts already introduced in two separate courses: **Java** and **Data Structures** (taught with C++).

 ## Course Focus

 - **Refresher on C**
-Covers essential C syntax and concepts
+  Provides a short review of core C language features already covered in previous coursework.

 - **Java Practice**
-Provides practical exercises to build familiarity with Java programming
+  Emphasizes practical exercises and labs that reinforce topics from the separate Java course, providing hands-on practice with object-oriented programming and related concepts.

-- **Data Structures with C++**
+- **Data Structures in C++**
-Emphasizes implementation and understanding of fundamental data structures (e.g., lists, stacks, queues, trees) in C++
+  Centers on the practical implementation of fundamental data structure principles introduced in the separate Data Structures course, using C++ for hands-on experience with lists, stacks, queues, trees, and more.

 - **Version Control**
-Utilizes Git and GitHub for source code management, collaboration, and change tracking
+  Uses Git and GitHub for source code management, collaboration, and version tracking.

 - **IDEs**
-Practices setting up and using efficient workflows in environments like Visual Studio Code or IntelliJ
+  Promotes efficient workflows and project setups in development environments such as Visual Studio Code or IntelliJ.

 ## Repository Structure